-Full Video Shows Chicago Cop Executing Laquan McDonald in Street
+Full Video Shows Chicago Cop Executing Laquan McDonald in the Street

 CHICAGO — Laquan McDonald was lying in the fetal position when Chicago police officer Jason Van Dyke pumped more than a dozen bullets into the 17-year-old boy’s body, killing him.